rayliverified/CustomImagePicker/README.md

 ### Layouts

-Custom Recent Images is highly customizable.
+Custom Image Picker is highly customizable.
 The default `bottom_sheet_default.xml` layout contains only an image gallery but you can design your own image picker layout or use an existing layout.
 Please view the sample app for an example image layout with action sheet buttons that capture a photo and open the device image gallery.

 ### Builder Attributes